For The Williams Companies Inc. [WMB], Analyst sees a rise to $37. What next?

-The Williams Companies Inc. [NYSE: WMB] closed the trading session at $37.82 on 06/07/22.
-The day’s price range saw the stock hit a low of $37.33, while the highest price level was $37.90.
+The Williams Companies Inc. [NYSE: WMB] price plunged by -5.07 percent to reach at -$1.77.
 The company report on May 24, 2022 that Williams President and CEO Alan Armstrong Interviewed by Advisor Access.

 3 Tiny Stocks Primed to Explode